mmoran0032/defense/script.md

 resonances in the cross section, those regions where the probability of the reaction taking place is greatly increased.
-The off-resonance regions can still contribute greatly to our understanding of the reaction, so we need a method to measure the cross section in those regions.
+The off-resonance regions can still contribute greatly to our understanding of the reaction, especially in situations where no resonance contributes to the reaction in stellar interiors, so we need a method to measure the cross section in those regions.

 ### Inverse Kinematics